 - 1. MPC [WR FIFO] can be executed with a single bank or multiple banks active, during Refresh, or during SREF with CKE HIGH. - 2.
-Write-1 to MPC is shown as an example of command-to-command timing for MPC.
-Timing from Write-1 to MPC [WR-FIFO] is tWRWTR. - 3.
-Seamless MPC [RD-FIFO] commands may be executed by repeating the command every tCCD time. - 4.
-MPC [WR-FIFO] uses the same command-to-data timing relationship (WL, tDQSS, tDQS2DQ) as a Write-1 command. - 5.
+Seamless MPC [RD-FIFO] commands may be executed by repeating the command every tCCD time. - 3.
+MPC [RD-FIFO] uses the same command-to-data timing relationship (RL, tDQSCK) as a Read-1 command. - 4.
 Data may be continuously read from the FIFO without any data corruption.
 After 5 MPC [RD-FIFO] commands the FIFO pointer will wrap back to the 1st FIFO and continue advancing.
 If fewer than 5 MPC [WR-FIFO] commands were executed, then the MPC [RD-FIFO] commands to those FIFO locations will return undefined data.
-See the Write Training section for more information on the FIFO pointer behavior. - 6.
-For the CAS-2 command immediately following a MPC command, the CAS-2 operands must be driven "LOW". - 7.
+See the Write Training section for more information on the FIFO pointer behavior. - 5.
+For the CAS-2 command immediately following a MPC command, the CAS-2 operands must be driven "LOW". - 6.
 DMI[1:0] signals will be driven if any of WR-DBI, RD-DBI, or DM is enabled in the mode registers.
 See Write Training section for more information on DMI behavior.